NathanDWalsh/els/docs/ipp/body.md

 | Tracking/Stats   | Not in Scope   |              |                  |
 | Security         | Not in Scope   |              |                  |

+- Table 5 -- lots of unexplained technical terms, not very useful to the reader (remember your thesis will be read by non-experts) in understanding what you're trying to achieve

 [Table @tbl:scope] lists some of the end points that will be supported in this phase of the project, those not listed are implicitly not in scope.
 Note the distinction between container and table: for the purposes of this project a container is analogous to a directory which contains one or more tables and/or containers.

-: Project scope via data store end points. {#tbl:ep}
+: Project scope data store end points. {#tbl:ep}

 | Class      | Store     | Capacity  | Scope: source | Scope: target |
 | ---------- | --------- | --------- | ------------- | ------------- |